huhsame/dwxr/draft.md

        + for continual change or not
            - howling
 ### Flow
-// it need to extend to general framework including A-Frame, WXR, babylon.js etc
+_// it need to extend to general framework including A-Frame, WXR, babylon.js etc_

 A-Frame is based on top of HTML.
-While A-Frame uses the DOM, its elements don't touch the browser layout engine.
+While A-Frame uses the DOM, its elements do not touch the browser layout engine.
 When creating or updating its elements, 3D object updates in 3D scene are all done in memory by A-Frame.
 A-Frame provides not only DOM APIs but also direct access to underlying three.js scene and objects by mapping relationship between A-Frame and three.js scene graphs.